-Due to the current COVID-19 health crisis, program eligibility changes have been made for the 2021 spring semester.
+Due to the ongoing challenges related to COVID-19, program eligibility changes have been made for the 2021 summer and fall semester.
 Enrollment participation may be limited or restricted at some institutions.
 PGCPS’ Office of College Readiness will continue to work with Maryland public institutions to offer online applications and provide virtual course options for students interested in participating in the PGCPS Dual Enrollment Program.
 Please check our website frequently for updates.

 Olivia Pearson, Supervisor